Spectral analysis of three-state quantum walks with general coin matrices: Introduction

 As the main theorem, we establish a necessary and sufficient condition for the eigenvalue equation of the time evolution operator in three-state QWs with general coin matrices, providing an explicit characterization of both the eigenvalues and the corresponding eigenvectors.
+In addition, we characterize the essential spectrum to obtain a full description of the spectral structure.
 However, calculating explicit eigenvalues analytically for a general coin matrix remains challenging due to the complexity of solving the associated algebraic equations.
 Therefore, we rely on numerical calculations to demonstrate the practicality of our method.
 For our numerical analysis, we focus on one-defect and two-phase Fourier walks.
 The Fourier walk has been extensively studied in the context of space-homogeneous models \cite{Saito2019,Narimatsu2021-1,Narimatsu2021-2}, where the coin matrices are identical at all positions.
 Notably, unlike the Grover walk, it has been proven that the Fourier walk does not exhibit localization in the homogeneous case \cite{Narimatsu2021-2}.
 However, our numerical results show that the Fourier walk exhibits localization in both the one-defect and two-phase models.

 The remainder of this paper is organized as follows.
 In \cref{sec:2}, we define our three-state QWs with a self-loop on the integer lattice, incorporating both the coin and shift operators.
-Additionally, we explicitly define the concept of localization. \cref{sec:3} introduces the transfer matrix framework for a general coin matrix and establishes methods for addressing the eigenvalue problem.
-We demonstrate how the eigenvalue problem can be expressed using transfer matrices, and \cref{main theorem} provides a necessary and sufficient condition for solving the eigenvalue problem of two-phase QWs with finite defects. \cref{sec:4} focuses on the numerical analysis of the Fourier walk.
+After we explicitly define the concept of localization, we introduce the transfer matrix framework for a general coin matrix and establishes methods for addressing the eigenvalue problem.
+In \cref{sec:main-theorem}, we state our main results for the spectral analysis on two-phase QWs with finite defects. \cref{main theorem} provides a necessary and sufficient condition for solving the eigenvalue problem.
+Furthermore, \cref{theorem:spectrum-decomposition} establishes the complete spectral decomposition, providing a full classification of discrete, flat-band eigenvalue with infinite multiplicity, and absolutely continuous components of the spectrum. \cref{sec:4} focuses on the numerical analysis of the Fourier walk.
 We include visual representations of the numerical results for the eigenvalue equation and the probability distribution, illustrating the occurrence of localization and the existence of eigenvalues.